malkhamis-panw/gaia/doc/documentation.md

 ##### `PUT /enforcerprofiles/:id`

-Updates the Defender profile with the given ID.
+Updates the enforcer profile with the given ID.

 ##### `GET /enforcerprofilemappingpolicies/:id/enforcerprofiles`

-Returns the list of Defender profiles that a Defender profile mapping matches.
+Returns the list of enforcer profiles that an enforcer profile mapping matches.

 ##### `GET /enforcers/:id/enforcerprofiles`

-Returns the Defender profile that must be used by a Defender.
+Returns the enforcer profile that must be used by a enforcer.

 #### Attributes